slatedocs/slate/source/index.md

-mapped | True or False on whether or not the partner listing is mapped claimed | True or False on whether or not the partner has claimed a listing omit_address | Boolean for omitting the address from the listing (default: false) updated_at | When the listing was last updated
+mapped | True or False on whether or not the partner listing is mapped claimed | True or False on whether or not the partner has claimed a listing omit_address | Boolean for omitting the address from the listing (default: false) hours | The Hours a business is open or closed represented by a hash of multi dimensional arrays updated_at | When the listing was last updated